ddnexus/elastics-doc/source/doc/4-flex-models/5-Result-Extenders.md

 ---
 layout: doc
-title: flex-model - Result Extenders
+title: flex-models - Result Extenders
 ---

 # {{ page.title }}

-The `flex-model` gem adds a few extender to the standard extended `Flex::Result` object {% see 2.4 %}.
+The `flex-models` gem adds a few extender to the standard extended `Flex::Result` object {% see 2.4 %}.
 They are aware of your models, so you can do, for example:

 {% highlight ruby %}